wildonion/gem/README.md

 <img src="https://github.com/wildonion/gem/blob/master/assets/conse.png" width="150"/>

 is a crypto based friendly gathering **Game Event Manager**, NFT based galleries on top of **Polygon** with the following design patterns as its core engine:
-- actor based component APIs, a reliable design pattern facilitating the communication between each API without sending HTTP requests, only by utilising actor message sending concepts.
+- actor based component APIs, a reliable design pattern facilitating the communication between each API without sending HTTP requests, only by utilising actor message sending concept.
 - actor based pubsub push notification strategies to notify different parts of the app clearly the user, on every db updates using redis pubsub pattern ([more](https://github.com/wildonion/gem/wiki/Realtime-Push-Notification-Strategy)).
 - behavioural graph virtual machine (**[GVM](https://github.com/wildonion/gvm/)**) by utilising top users to rank and match them as well as suggest users to each other based on their stars.